 We understand the difficulties that children may have in approaching staff about their circumstances and any concerns they may have.
-Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or not recognise what is happening is abusive.
+Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or may not recognise what is happening is abusive.

 The school has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
-Our school ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.
+Our school ethos promotes trusted relationships between pupils and all staff which supports children to tell staff about any concerns they may have.
+All children have a named 'Trusted Adult'.